NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 So how can we understand all values in dynamic section?
-A new feature in oslo.config should be developed that support each project define dynamic sections in the same way.
+A new feature in oslo.config should be developed that support projects define dynamic sections in the same way.
 After that, we can read values of dymanic sections like the way that we are trying to do with Cinder dymanic section[2]_.